psiz-org/psiz/README.md

 **Notes:**
 * PsiZ depends on TensorFlow.
 Please see the [TF compatibility matrix](https://www.tensorflow.org/install/source#gpu) for supported Python and CUDA versions for each version of TensorFlow.
-* PsiZ versions 0.5.0 and older must be installed using git clone and editable mode (`pip install -e /local/path/to/psiz`).
+* PsiZ versions <=0.5.0 must be installed using git clone and editable mode (e.g., `pip install -e /local/path/to/psiz`).
 * You can install specific releases:
     * using PyPI: `pip install 'psiz==0.5.1'`
     * using git: `git clone https://github.com/roads/psiz.git --branch v0.5.1`